senior woman picking up her medication

 • Members must have filled eight or more chronic Part D medications; and

-• Members must have at least three of the following six chronic conditions
+• Members must have at least three of the following chronic conditions

 • Asthma